Resident Advisor: History

 Resident Advisor was founded in Sydney, Australia in 2001 by Paul Clement and Nick Sabine as a website for providing news and information relating to the Australian dance music scene.

 As Resident Advisor grew both Clement and Sabine initially kept their day jobs and hired staff to help with the site.
 In 2006, after Clement and Sabine had moved to the UK, they both began working full time on Resident Advisor and incorporated the company in the UK, with an office in Berlin opening 2007.

 RA Tickets was unveiled in 2008 to allow promoters of electronic music to sell tickets.
 RA Tickets launched a face-value ticket resale system.

 In January 2014, the first complete redesign in the site's history was announced, adding mobile support, responsive design, a new logo, full SoundCloud integration on artist pages and other features.
 At that time, Resident Advisor started to have more than two million users per month.

-An article in The New York Times, published in July 2015, cites the website's audience reaching 2.5 million monthly active users.
-It mentions Resident Advisor as "one of the most influential E.D.M.-focused sites".
+An article in The New York Times, published in July 2015, mentions Resident Advisor as "one of the most influential EDM-focused sites".

 The company launched its first consumer-focused iOS app in 2015.
 The RA Guide, free in the App Store (iOS), takes the site's listings for clubs, festivals and concerts to the mobile market.
 Apple featured RA as a curator, with the launch of Apple Music, to contribute electronic music playlists to the streaming service.

-In October 2020, following criticism within the UK dance music community, RA was forced to defend receiving an Arts Council of England grant for £750,000.
-The award was part of a wider tranche of grants, made available via the Culture Recovery Fund, intended to aid arts organisations that were suffering economically as a result of COVID-19 restrictions.